Main joints: want to learn more about it?

 Continue your learning

-Now that you’re familiar with the main joints of the body as a whole, you can dive into the details of the joints individually, starting with some upper limb joints.
+Now that you’re familiar with the main joints of the body as a whole, why not take a closer look at synovial joints and the body movements they elicit.